memgonzales/memgonzales/README.md

 - [**Powerzone Inventory**](https://github.com/memgonzales/powerzone-inventory).
 A web-based inventory, transaction, and delivery management system for a fuel company in Bicol, Philippines

 Apart from coding, I am passionate about sharing and learning bits and bytes about tech:
-- Since 2017, I have been serving as a mentor for the [Asian MathSci League, Inc. (AMSLI)](https://amsliphil.com/), an organization that trains and selects Filipino students to represent the country in international math and informatics competitions.
+- Since 2017, I have been serving as a mentor for the [Asian MathSci League, Inc. (AMSLI)](https://amsliphil.com/), where we train and select representatives to international math and informatics competitions.
 I designed the curriculum and wrote handouts for its advanced programming classes.
 - I also facilitate machine learning and data science workshops for onboarding undergraduate thesis groups and high school interns in the [Advanced Research Institute for Informatics, Networking, and Computing](https://www.dlsu.edu.ph/research/research-centers/adric/).

 In 2022, I founded the [DLSU Association for Computing Machinery (ACM) Student Chapter](https://www.facebook.com/dlsu.acm) to help promote activities for fellow students interested in research and applied computing.
 Prior to this, I was the president of the [Peer Tutors Society](https://www.facebook.com/pts.dlsu) of our college.